-Male fertility in the breeding program more often than not receives too little attention in herd health programs.
-As with other food animal species, boars should be examined for breeding soundness before use in a breeding program, whenever they show lack of libido or inability to copulate, or if an increased number of females bred by the boar return to estrus ~3 wk later.
-At a minimum, a breeding soundness evaluation should include a history, general physical examination (including genital examination), a semen evaluation, and behavior evaluation.
+In modern commercial breeding programs, most boars of high genetic merit are housed in boar studs, where they are managed for production of semen doses for use with artificial insemination.
+Boar studs are typically managed to ensure the highest levels of health and biosecurity.
+However, on smaller farms, breeding boars may receive insufficient attention in herd health programs.
+Regardless of the size of the operation, as with other food animal species, boars should be examined for breeding soundness before selection and use in a breeding program.
+Problems become evident when boars show lack of libido or inability to copulate, or if an increased number of females bred by the boar return to estrus ~3 weeks later.
+At a minimum, a breeding soundness evaluation Boar Management should include a history, general physical examination (including genital examination), semen evaluation, and behavior evaluation.

 Skeletal conformation and examination for current or potential locomotor dysfunction should be assessed.
 Any unsoundness that may interfere with the boar’s ability to approach, mount, and successfully breed/ejaculate should be determined.
 Acute or chronic musculoskeletal conditions may elicit pain that causes the boar to appear uninterested in mounting.
-Boars are usually selected as breeding prospects at 3–6 mo.
+Boars are usually selected as breeding prospects at 3–6 months old.
 The genetic background of the boar should be consistent with the intended use.
 Selection of boars with heritable defects such as umbilical or inguinal hernias, cryptorchidism, rectal prolapse, and poor underlines can be avoided by careful analysis of the source herd production records.

 A complete history should include the age and origin of the boar, source herd health, immunizations, previous disease problems and treatments, exposure to other animals and premises, as well as the time spent in isolation and exposure to the present premises and its breeding animals.
 It should also include, if available, a description of the boar’s previous libido, mating behavior, conception rates, litter size, and performance of relatives and other boars in the herd.
 For young boars, observations of sexual behavior may be useful.